phrocker/nifi-datasynthesizer/README.md

 DataSynthesizer | Basic data synthesizer that supports a schema ala log-synth.
 These Json schemas support a variety of generators.
 Use this for free-form generation
 CommuterData | Generates commuter data, simulating the drive of a daily commuter.
 Can specify a home location ( as a zip code ) to center the driver around a location.
 IotData | IoT data generator that creates a record with a device UUID, IP address, lat/long, date, and temperature.
-PhoneNumber | Generates a phone number.
-The area code can be specified in the processor configuration TextMessage | Generates a text message record containing source phone number, source IMEI, destination phone number, timestamp, and a sample message.
+PhoneNumber | Generates a phone number record.
+The area code can be specified in the processor configuration TextMessage | Generates a text message records containing source phone number, source IMEI, destination phone number, timestamp, and a sample message.

 All processors have an output record writer configuration and the number of output records.